silverjuke/silverjuke/docs/user-guide.md

 globals.ini
 --------------------------------------------------------------------------------

-Experienced users can set some other options can be set in the `[main]` section of the globals.ini file:
+Experienced users can set some other options in the `[main]` section of the globals.ini file:

 - `debug =` Debugging flags: 1=Enable debugging, 2=Invoke test assert, 4=Do
-  scripting tests.
+  scripting tests and show garbage collection info.
 You can use more than one flag by adding them.
 Needed for debugging purposes only, defaults to 0.

 Options for the `[tageditor]` section of the globals.ini file: